tuProlog/2ppy/README.md

 - The ongoing development happens on the `develop` branch
 - The `master` branch is used to display the latest released code
 - Independent features are developed on their own branches, and merged into `develop` when ready
-- In order to make a new release, the code should be merged on master and a new [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) should be created on the release commit, following the [Semantic Versioning](https://semver.org/) semantic
+- In order to make a new release, the code should be merged on master and a new [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) should be created on the release commit, following the [Semantic Versioning](https://semver.org/) semantic.
   As an example, the following commands can be used to make a new release:
     ```bash
     git checkout master